-Proposition 7, along with Propositions 8 and 9, suggests that even when only one out of the two technologies exhibits moderately strong externalities, chaotic dynamics in the middle-income trap can be observed for a large set of parameter values.
-This result is in sharp contrast to Proposition 1, where no chaotic behavior occurs virtually.
-4 Concluding remarks This paper introduced externalities in production into an OLG model with endogenous technology choice.
-Then, how the introduction affected macroeconomic fluctuations was analyzed.
+4 Concluding remarks

+This paper introduced externalities in production into an OLG model with endogenous technology choice.
+Then, we analyzed how these externalities affected macroeconomic fluctuations.
 Specifically, we considered two types of production technologies that allow for the existence of external effects of capital and specified them as the Cobb-Douglas type.
-Umezuki and Yokoo (2019a) showed that, under the Cobb-Douglas specification, technology choice can generate periodic fluctuation with any lengths but never create chaotic fluctuations.
-In contrast, in the present model, if one of either technology exhibits a moderate degree of increasing marginal productivity of capital, the economy can exhibit a chaotic behavior.
+Umezuki and Yokoo (2019a) showed that, under the Cobb- Douglas specification, technology choice can generate periodic fluctuations of any lengths but never create chaotic fluctuations.
+By contrast, in the present model, we showed that chaotic behavior can be observed in the middle-income trap if at least one of the two technologies exhibits a moderate level of increasing marginal productivity because of externalities.
+In particular, we find that when one technology exhibits diminishing marginal productivity and the other, even slightly, exhibits increasing marginal productivity, a chaotic middle-income trap can still occur, depending on various other parameters.
+The last finding should be emphasized because it is consistent with the empirical results on external effects in production.

 The present analysis has some limitations.
-In analyzing technology choice, two production technologies are specified as the Cobb-Douglas type.
-However, this assumption may be slightly restrictive, and adopting a broader class of production technology, for example, the CES type, would be worthwhile.
-Asano et al. (2020, 2021) analyzed the dynamic implications of technology choice under the setting of CES technologies.
+In analyzing technology choice, the two production technologies are specified as being of the Cobb-Douglas type.
+However, this assumption may be slightly restrictive, and it would be worthwhile adopting a broader class of production technology, for example, the constant elasticity of substitution (CES) type.
+Asano et al. (2022b) analyzed the dynamic implications of technology choice under the setting of CES technologies.
 However, they did not consider external effects in production.
 Thus, an analysis using CES technologies with external effects will be our future task.
-Moreover, Umezuki and Yokoo (2019b) analyzed the case of a continuum of Cobb-Douglas type technologies and showed that chaotic dynamics can appear for a wide set of parameters.
-An interesting extension is to incorporate into our model a continuum of technologies with production externalities.
-Appendix Appendix A: Microfoundation of technology choice behavior This appendix provides a microfoundation for technology choice behavior in our model.
+Moreover, Umezuki and Yokoo (2019b) analyzed the case of a continuum of Cobb-Douglas-type technologies and showed that chaotic dynamics can appear for a wide set of parameters.
+An interesting extension would be to incorporate a continuum of technologies with production externalities into our model.